Recluse spider: Venom components and effects

 Loxosceles spiders, like Hexophthalma species, have potent tissue-destroying venoms containing the dermonecrotic agent sphingomyelinase D, which is otherwise found only in a few pathogenic bacteria.
-Recent research has indicated the venom is composed largely of sulfated nucleosides, though these compounds are relatively new discoveries, so little is known about them.
+A 2008 research has indicated the venom is composed largely of sulfated nucleosides, though these compounds are relatively new discoveries, so little is known about them.
 The venom of several species is capable of producing necrotic lesions that are slow to heal and may require skin grafts.
 Rarely, the venom is carried by the bloodstream, causing red blood cell destruction.

 The venom is identical in male and female spiders, but females can have almost twice the concentration of toxins.
 For unknown reasons, the toxicity of the venom to mammalian species varies; recluse bites may cause necrosis in humans, rabbits, and guinea pigs, but not in mice or rats.

 The Chilean recluse (L. laeta) supposedly has a more potent venom, which results in systemic involvement more often.
 All Loxosceles species that have been tested have venoms similar to that of the brown recluse, and all should be avoided.
 In general, though, they are not aggressive and commonly occupy human dwellings without causing problems.

 Many types of skin wounds are mistaken for or assumed to be the result of a recluse spider bite.
 Several diseases can mimic the lesions of the bite, including Lyme disease, various fungal and bacterial infections, and the first sore of syphilis.
 It is important to associate the spider directly with the bite to avoid improper treatment, and to successfully treat common infections or other conditions if no spider was seen.

 Bites most often occur as a defense when the spider is trapped against the skin, in clothing, for example.
-The total volume of venom is minute (only 2 micrograms injected out of 4 microliters in the venom glands).
+The proteins injected in the venom are minute (only 2 μg injected out of 65–100 μg in the venom glands).

 The bite of a recluse spider can generally be categorized into one of the following groups: